-Aged 47, is a Non-executive Director of both the Company and BOCHK.
-Mr. Li is also an Executive Vice President of BOC.
-Mr. Li is a member of the Remuneration Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Li is also the Chairman of the Board of Directors of BOC Investment.
-Mr. Li has over 20 years' experience in the banking industry.
-Mr. Li was the General Manager and an Executive Vice President of the China Construction Bank from August 1990 to November 2000.
-Mr. Li graduated from the Nanjing Institute of Meteorology in 1978 with a bachelor's degree.
+Aged 47.
+Non-executive Director of the Company and BOCHK.
+Executive Vice President of BOC.
+Member of the Remuneration Committee of the Company and BOCHK.
+Chairman of BOC Investment.
+Over 20 years' experience in banking industry.
+General Manager and Executive Vice President of the China Construction Bank from 1990 to 2000.